4th Artificial Intelligence in Chemistry Symposium

 There will be a mix of plenary and keynote talks, and we will include some lightning poster talks and breakout rooms to chat with the poster presenters and exhibitors.

-Applications are invited for both oral and poster presentation.
-Posters will be displayed throughout the day and, at the time of submission, applicants are asked if they wish to provide a two-minute lightning oral presentation.
-The closing dates for submissions are 30th June for oral and 13th August for poster presentations.
+Applications are invited for poster presentation.
+Posters will be displayed throughout both days and, at the time of submission, applicants are asked if they wish to provide a two-minute lightning oral presentation.
+The closing date for poster abstract submission is 13th August.
+(The closing date for oral presentations was 30th June.)

 Please download this abstract template.